 The hat and glasses were Erin’s personal belongings, but these added big details to the image.
 The front of the glasses had a polarized look so this added a more dynamic color to the shots.

 We finished the set with some sitting poses and I finished with the shoot with the Sony 55mm f1.8.
-This lens is small and light weight so it made it easy for me to use and move around the studio with no problems at all.
+This lens is small and light weight and easy to use.

 Quick benefits of shooting natural light photos